-Stockholm (or STHLM) is a big and beautiful city that can be quite weird and stressful at times.
-There are so many odd things going on in the city - one of them is meeting the Royal Family.
+Stockholm is a big and beautiful city and there are so many odd things going on in the city - one of them is meeting the Royal Family.
 I wanted to introduce you them......because drumroll please....I met them.....well not actually met personally but at least seen and I guess that's quite cool also.
 So why is that odd?
 Well, in Stockholm you can see or meet or encounter the Swedish Royal Family quite regularly and not only during official festivities.

 The Swedish Royals are very down to earth.
 They like meeting people and they don't feel the need to bring bodyguards everywhere they go.
 So when I was off to the Royal Palace to participate in the festivities for the Crown Princess Victoria's name day last week I was quite late as I had my Swedish class in the morning and didn't want to skip it.
 Naturally I was worried that 1.
-I wouldn't make it in time to see her / 2. that security wouldn't let me in because I was late and/or because the place was already crowded and 3. that I wouldn't be allowed to take my bag (or that at least security would control my bag and that I had to throw away any liquids).
+I wouldn't make it in time to see her / 2. that security wouldn't let me in because I was late and/or because the place was already crowded and 3. that I wouldn't be allowed to take my bag.

-You see I'm German, I worry about a lot of things and if you want to visit the Bundestag (the German parliament) in Berlin you are not allowed to even bring a water bottle.
+You see I'm German and if you want to visit the Bundestag (the German parliament) in Berlin you are not allowed to even bring a water bottle.
 Of course I expected security and regulations of some sort.......To put it short: there were none.
 No security checks and no restrictions.
 There simply was a rope to separate the crowd from the Royal Family.
 One rope.
 That's it.

 As Crown Princess Victoria and King Carl Gustav work in the Royal Palace you can see them quite often in its surroundings (at least this is what I got told).
 You can also see Victoria and Daniel going for walks with their daughter in Hagaparken, the park that surrounds their home Haga castle.
 And if you live in New York, keep an eye out for Princess Madeleine!
 But even if you don't see them, a visit to their castles always is worth a visit.
 At the Royal Palace in the city centre of Stockholm you can watch the changing of the guards every day around noon which gives you a kind of royal feeling too.